sbr-hkyr/MobileAppProject/README.md

 ## 1. Vancomycin TDM Workflows

-The application supports:
+TDM Insight supports three calculation pathways:

-* Vancomycin Pre
+### Vancomycin Pre

+Uses a pre-dose/trough concentration together with the required patient, dosing, and sampling information.

-* Vancomycin Post
+### Vancomycin Post

+Uses a post-dose concentration and its corresponding sampling information.

-* Vancomycin Pre + Post
+### Vancomycin Pre + Post

+Uses both pre-dose and post-dose concentrations with their corresponding timing information for two-point pharmacokinetic estimation.

-The input form dynamically adapts according to the selected workflow rather than displaying every possible field at once.
+The calculator dynamically changes the required input fields according to the selected workflow.

 ---

-## 2. Patient and Medication Inputs
+## 2. Patient and Medication Information

-The application supports structured entry of information including:
+The calculator supports structured input for:

 * Patient name
 * Patient ID